Kotlin/KEEP/proposals/change-defaulting-rule.md

 }
 ```

+The developer may select the three potential targets by using `@all:JSONName("mail1")` in the definition.

 ### Impact

 To understand the impact of this change, we need to consider whether the annotation was defined in Java or in Kotlin.
 The reason is that annotations defined in Java may _not_ define `property` as one of their targets.
-As a consequence, the proposed defaulting rule effectively works as "apply to all possible targets".
+As a consequence, the proposed defaulting rule effectively works as "apply to parameter and field".
 This is exactly the behavior we want, as described in the _Motivation_ section.

 To understand whether the choice between `property` and `field` is required in the rule above, we have consulted open source repositories (for example, [query in GitHub Search](https://github.com/search?q=%40Target%28AnnotationTarget.PROPERTY%2C+AnnotationTarget.FIELD%29+lang%3AKotlin&type=code)).
 The conclusion is there is an important amount of annotations with both potential targets in the wild, which makes is dangerous to scrape the defaulting between `property` and `field` altogether.

 ### Migration period

-The complicated part in this case is to ensure an orderly transition between the two different worlds.
+The complicated part in this case is to ensure an orderly transition between the two different defaulting rules.
 For that matter, we define three different behaviors for the compiler:

 1. Apply the only-first defaulting rule (the "old" one),
 2. Apply the only-first defaulting rule, but warn when more than one target is applicable,